The fast, lightweight and minimalistic Wayland terminal emulator.

 This is not how it is meant to be.
 Fonts are measured in point sizes for a reason; a given point size should have the same height on all mediums, be it printers or monitors, regardless of their DPI.

-Foot’s default behavior is to use the monitor’s DPI to size fonts when output scaling has been disabled.
-On monitors where output scaling has been enabled, fonts will instead be sized using the scaling factor.
+Foot’s default behavior is to use the monitor’s DPI to size fonts when output scaling has been disabled on all monitors.
+If at least one monitor has output scaling enabled, fonts will instead by sized using the scaling factor.

 This can be changed to either always use the monitor’s DPI

-(regardless of scaling factor), or to never use it.
-See the
+(regardless of scaling factor), or to never use it, with the

 dpi-aware option in